kylegnally/CellsAndGrid/README.md

 # CellsAndGrid
-A program to create a Grid object filled with Cell objects.
-Each Cell will contain a Position, Above, ToRight, Below, and ToLeft property.
+A program to create a Grid object filled with Cell objects and an icon representing the user's location on the Grid.
+This is slowly becoming a classic Snake Game.

 ## Author